github-linguist/linguist/CONTRIBUTING.md

 ## Fixing a misclassified language

-Most languages are detected by their file extension defined in [languages.yml][languages].
+Most languages are detected by their file extension defined in [`languages.yml`][languages].
 For disambiguating between files with common extensions, linguist applies some [heuristics](/lib/linguist/heuristics.rb) and a [statistical classifier](lib/linguist/classifier.rb).
 This process can help differentiate between, for example, `.h` files which could be either C, C++, or Obj-C.

 Misclassifications can often be solved by either adding a new filename or extension for the language or adding more [samples][samples] to make the classifier smarter.

 ## Fixing syntax highlighting

 Syntax highlighting in GitHub is performed using TextMate-compatible grammars.
 These are the same grammars that TextMate, Sublime Text and Atom use.
-Every language in [languages.yml][languages] is mapped to its corresponding TM `scope`.
+Every language in [`languages.yml`][languages] is mapped to its corresponding TM `scope`.
 This scope will be used when picking up a grammar for highlighting.

 Assuming your code is being detected as the right language, in most cases this is due to a bug in the language grammar rather than a bug in Linguist. [`grammars.yml`][grammars] lists all the grammars we use for syntax highlighting on github.com.
 Find the one corresponding to your code's programming language and submit a bug report upstream.
 If you can, try to reproduce the highlighting problem in the text editor that the grammar is designed for (TextMate, Sublime Text, or Atom) and include that information in your bug report.

 You can also try to fix the bug yourself and submit a Pull Request.
 [TextMate's documentation](https://manual.macromates.com/en/language_grammars) offers a good introduction on how to work with TextMate-compatible grammars.
 You can test grammars using [Lightshow](https://github-lightshow.herokuapp.com).

 Once the bug has been fixed upstream, we'll pick it up for GitHub in the next release of Linguist.

+## Changing the source of a grammar used for syntax highlighting

 ## Testing